Grissom’s legacy spans 58 years at Trinity University

 Indeed, she is the definitive source on what to read now.
 In addition to publishing her own books (A Novel Approach to Life—2008, Coleen at 80—2014, and The World According to Coleen—2015), Grissom has offered her own reading selections every summer for Trinity magazine.
 Each year, that list is refreshed with new names, but there are an enduring few that appear again and again: Munro, Updike, Kingsolver, Erdrich, Russo, and of course, Atwood.
 In fact, her decades-old friendship with Margaret Atwood has paid dividends for Trinity and San Antonio, resulting in many visits by the celebrated poet and author to campus and the community.

 After this year, Grissom hopes to teach occasionally as an adjunct professor.
 But regardless of her role on campus, she will continue to inspire and ignite a love of learning in future students through the Coleen Grissom Endowed Scholarship.
 The scholarship has awarded nearly $90,000 to 17 students to date, providing them the opportunity to experience the Trinity she helped build.

 Mike Bacon ’89, vice president for Alumni Relations and Development, says Grissom’s impact is immeasurable.
 “Words and numbers alone fall short in describing what Dr. Grissom means to so many,” Bacon says.
-“She is an inextricable part of the personal stories for alumni of all ages.
-This Challenge is one way of showing her how much she means to us.”

 For Grissom, her time at Trinity has been the breath of life described in an oft-quoted passage from Barbara Kingsolver.
 “In my years of serving this institution, I have found the ‘somebodies’ and the ‘somethings’ that continue to keep me from running off ‘screaming into the woods,’” Grissom says.
 “What a blessing.
 What a gift.”